 Look Both Ways: A movie review

-I never liked following the bandwagon.
-It's either, the book or movie sucked or it's bland.
-I don't know, I'm not into stuff that was over-hyped by social media.
-People tend to be over dramatic these days, take it from an over-dramatic person herself.
+I’ve never been one to follow the bandwagon.
+Most of the time, the book or movie everyone’s raving about turns out to be either overrated or just plain bland.
+I don’t know—maybe I’m just not into things that social media hypes up.
+People tend to be overdramatic these days.
+And yes, take it from an overdramatic person herself.

 In the movie, we follow Natalie Bennet, an aspiring animator, illustrator, or whatever you may call it.
 Had this 5-year plan of her life after graduation.